Category: Transform / Advanced

-Creates a matrix table using values in one column as column labels, and values in another column as the matrix column's values.
-This transformation is opposite to Unpivot.
+Creates a matrix table from a straight table using values in one column as the column labels, and values in a second column as the matrix columns' values.
+This action is opposite to Unpivot.

 |United States||winter 2010||37|

 |United States||winter 2014||28|

 Data from the "Medals" column

 |Country||winter 2010||winter 2014|